Helping The Hurt Attorney Blog

 • Notify your employer about the work injury or illness.
 Include the date, time, type of injury, and how the injury occurred.

-The doctor will report the results to the insurance company who uses those results to come up with a workers' comp benefits amount.
+The doctor will report the results of your medical care to the insurance carrier, who uses those results to create a workers' comp benefits amount.

-The workers' comp claims process and the statute of limitations differ slightly from state to state, so check your local regulations or contact an experienced workers' compensation lawyer at Helping the Hurt.
+The workers' comp claims process and compensation laws differ slightly from state to state, so check your local regulations or contact an experienced workers' compensation lawyer at Helping the Hurt.

 Do Not Wait to File Your Work Injury Claim

 It is paramount that you file your claim as soon as possible after the accident occurs if you want workers' comp coverage.
-Failing to comply with deadlines could result in losing your chance to receive compensation for your injuries.
+Failing to comply with workers' compensation policy and deadlines could result in losing your chance to receive compensation for your injuries and medical bills.

 Our team of attorneys is experienced in personal injuries and ready to assist you with your workers' compensation case.
-We believe that you are entitled to the maximum workers' compensation benefits.
+We believe that you are entitled to the maximum workers' compensation benefits for your on-the-job accident.

-If you were recently injured on the job, click the button below to schedule a free case review with one of our work injury experts.
-Don't delay!
+If you were recently injured at work, click the button below to schedule a free case review with one of our expert legal team.

 Free Work Injury Case Review